rbreaves/kinto/README.md

 sudo systemctl start xkeysnail sudo systemctl status xkeysnail
 ```

-## Notes about Windows 10
-Sharpkeys was used to create the layout/reg files to swap the Ctrl, Win and Alt keys.
-Sharpkeys was not required however because the reg keys were extracted.
-Autohotkey is used to manage keyswaps needed for terminal usage.
-Autohotkey is also used to add additional mac like keybinds for Sublime text and can be used for other apps as well.

-Microsoft is working on a new Powertoy Keyboard Manager that could be used with an easier to use GUI interface, but this approach should be fully sufficient for a mac like experience and autohotkeys appears to be more than capable enough to handle complex rebinding of any or most mac like shortcuts.

 ## Language Support
 I'd appreciate any help from people with non-US based keyboards, to help ensure that these keymaps and keyswap methods work in all or most languages.